ucsb-cs56/ucsb-cs56.github.io/_topics/windows.md

 ---
-topic: Mac OS
+topic: Windows
-desc: "Setting up an environment to do CS56 work on your own Mac (not ssh'ing into CSIL)"
+desc: "Setting up an environment to do CS56 work on your own Windows machine (not ssh'ing into CSIL)"
 ---

 For certain kinds of programs, i.e. graphics, and especially sound,